Charles Deering Estate: Hurricane Andrew

 On August 24, 1992, Hurricane Andrew struck South Florida as a Category 5 hurricane, the third-strongest tropical cyclone to make landfall in the United States, with winds of 165 mph (270 km/h).
 Andrew "destroyed 25,524 homes and damaged 101,241 others."

 Hurricane Andrew ravaged and damaged the property of Deering Estate.
 The waterfront property was devastated by waves that reached as high as the second floor of the buildings.
 Water rose more than 16 ft from sea level and caused major flooding on the property.
 The Richmond Cottage was taken off its foundation and splintered by the hurricane.
 It took seven years and $7.2 million to restore the location.
 Deering Estate at Cutler reopened to the public in 1999 and officially opened in 2000.

 The Arts at Deering Estate

-The Deering Estate foundation has followed in Charles Deerings' footsteps through their commitment to art and artists.
+The Deering Estate foundation has followed in Charles Deering's footsteps through their commitment to art and artists.
 The estate offers artists workshops and studio artists in-residence and studio not-in-residence programs.
 This program has been active since 2006 and has hosted over 90 residencies.
 To push artistic visibility throughout the community, the Deering Estate has collaborated with local partners that share the vision to promote art.
 Deering Estate also offers collaborations and partnerships with local universities such as Florida International University and Miami-Dade College.
 They also have connections to universities in Chicago (The Art Institute of Chicago) and Northwestern University in Illinois.
 It is through these schools that they offer internship-based learning.
 Exhibitions, performances and other collaborations are made through these connections.